We are searching for

 Tesla Model 3

 For some buyers, the only EV brand they'll consider is Tesla.
-So what is the cheapest Tesla Model?
-As of 2022, the most affordable Tesla is the Model 3.
+So what is the cheapest electric car among 2024 Tesla Models?
+The most affordable EV car is the Model 3.
 Though the Model 3 experienced a price increase this year, making it far from the cheapest electric car, it's still being sold for the reasonable price of $46,990.
 Of course, you'll also have to pay for a charging connector, which should be factored into your budget.
 While the price tag may be a bit higher, the Model 3 does offer a high level of performance and safety.
 The vehicle is 5-star NHTSA rated, winning the IIHS Top Safety Pick award.
 It can reach speeds as high as 162 miles per hour and go from 0 to 60 in 3.1 seconds.
 It also features a 50 to 82-kWh battery (depending on what trim you choose) capable of propelling the car for 220-258 miles.

 Where Can I Get More Information About